-a) Monument the claim on the ground so that its boundaries can be readily traced.
+a) Monument the claim on the ground within 90 days from the time of location so that its boundaries can be readily traced.
 This is done by erecting six substantial posts projecting at least four feet above the surface of the ground, or by substantial stone monuments at least three feet high, one at each corner of the claim and one at the center of each end line.
 Although not a legal requirement, it is advisable to identify each corner of the claim, such as "N.E.
 Cor.
 Daisy."